6 Best ID Tips to Develop Effective Microlearning [Infographic]

 Microlearning as the name suggests is bite-sized learning which offers a flexible learning approach to be used in a variety of ways to enhance individual and organizational performance.
 In today's fast-paced world, most of us don't have the patience or time to sit through a lengthy training course, so the concept of microlearning is ideal for modern learners.

-Microlearning provides solutions to lengthy and dull training sessions.
-Its key aspect is delivering learning content in small bite sized chunks each of which focuses on a specific learning objective.
-It is most popularly used to teach specific skills or knowledge and is frequently delivered in the form of short videos, infographics or quizzes.
-Microlearning is also more likely to hold learners’ attention and stick with them because it is typically delivered in short and engaging formats.
+Microlearning serves as a solution to lengthy and dull training sessions.
+Its key aspect is delivering learning content in small bite-sized chunks, each of which focuses on a specific learning objective.
+It is most popularly used to teach specific skills or knowledge and is frequently delivered in the form of short videos, infographics, or quizzes.

 How to Develop Effective Microlearning courses?

 Here is the list 6 best instructional design tips to develop effective microlearning